EvAvKein/Distillogue/README.md

 # Distillogue

 The configurable discussion platform.
-Development currently shelved, demo hosted at https://distillogue.com
+Development and hosting currently shelved.

 ---